Discourse-Aware Graph Networks for Textual Logical Reasoning: Experiment

 We conduct zero-shot transfer experiments among the three datasets to see whether the constructed logic graph structure helps the models with unseen logical reasoning questions.
-Considering the similarity between ReClor and LogiQA and the distinguishment of MuTual, we first train the models on LogiQA, then conduct direct testing on the ReClor development set and testing set in a zero-shot manner, and vice versa.
-We then train the models on ReClor or LogiQA, respectively, then evaluate the MuTual development set in a zero-shot way.
-The results are demonstrated in Table~\ref{tab:zeroshot_1} and Table~\ref{tab:zeroshot_2}.
+Considering the similarity between ReClor and LogiQA and the distinguishment of MuTual, we first train the models on LogiQA, then conduct direct testing on the ReClor development set and test set in a zero-shot manner, and vice versa.
+We then train the models on ReClor or LogiQA, respectively, then evaluate the MuTual development set in a zero-shot way. {For further comparison, we conduct continue full training on the target datasets.} The results are demonstrated in Table~\ref{tab:zeroshot_1} and Table~\ref{tab:zeroshot_2}.